A Style-Based Profiling Framework for Quantifying the Synthetic-to-Real Gap in Autonomous Driving Datasets: Conclusion

 \section{Conclusion}

-In this work, we propose a novel style-based profiling framework with a metric, Style Embedding Distribution Discrepancy (SEDD).
-Using a ResNet-based feature extractor, our approach derives style embeddings through Gram matrices and optimizes them with metric learning, enabling similarity quantification between synthetic and real datasets.
-Experiments validate the effectiveness of the proposed metric.
+In this work, we propose a novel style-based profiling framework with the SEDD metric.
+Our approach leverages ResNet-based architectures as the backbone network for extracting effective features from input images.
+To capture the stylistic characteristics, we employ Gram matrices to generate style embeddings, which are subsequently processed through fully connected neural networks for dimensionality reduction while maintaining essential style information.
+The proposed metric learning framework utilizes Center Loss and NTXent Loss to optimize the model.
+Extensive experiments validate the effectiveness of the proposed metric.

 This work transforms the synthetic-to-real gap into quantifiable objective indicators, eliminating reliance on subjective experience.
-It provides a standardized profiling-based tool for the quality control of synthetic datasets in autonomous driving, facilitating more targeted improvements.
-Future work could extend this framework to generative model-based synthetic datasets, such as world model related work.
+It provides a standardized proactive tool for the quality control of synthetic datasets in autonomous driving, facilitating more targeted improvements.
+Future work could explore leveraging SEDD as an objective function for generative models, creating a closed-loop system that actively guides high-fidelity data synthesis.